 Since 2016, we have been united in striving to break through the isolation of those suffering from Charcot-Marie-Tooth, the most widespread group of neuromuscular diseases (1 in 2,500 people worldwide).
 With support from the associations and their members (patients, families, carers, and others), we provide meeting and discussion opportunities.
 But we can’t do this alone, so we also need sponsors and financial partners.

-By joining us, you can also support our actions and contribute to getting this disease better known and more widely recognized.
-Beyond this noble cause, for your organization it’s about stepping up in the name of solidarity: promoting more widespread information, supporting the scientific challenges and believing in a better world.
+You can also support our actions and contribute to getting this disease better known and more widely recognized by joining us.
+Beyond this noble cause, it’s about stepping up in the name of solidarity for your organization: promoting more widespread information, supporting the scientific challenges, and believing in a better world.

 We would like to thank Pharnext, our major sponsor since 2017 for our European Awareness Campaign in 7 European countries and Advanz Pharma also joined this year.